lucablasi-reply/catalog-translations-rest/docs/README.md

 # Catalog Translations Rest

-Rest API that allows both the translation of each entity of the catalog in particular, as well as the massive translation of them.
+Rest API that allows to define / retrieve translations for each entity of the catalog.
+The definition of translations can be performed also massively by using the route "Bulk".

-You can download the Postman Collection from this ([link](https://github.com/vtex-apps/catalog-translations-rest/blob/development/docs/VTEX%20-%20Catalog%20Translation%20API.postman_collection.json)).
+You can download an example of Postman Collection from this ([link](https://github.com/vtex-apps/catalog-translations-rest/blob/development/docs/VTEX%20-%20Catalog%20Translation%20API.postman_collection.json)).

 Check ([this](https://developers.vtex.com/vtex-developer-docs/docs/catalog-internationalization)) documentation for more information.

-## Routes

-### Authentication
+## Authentication

 Each route must include in the headers either: